Amazon Black Friday 2017 deals – when does it start and how to get the best discounts?

 We predict discounted Amazon Prime memberships, Amazon Echo deals, the new Echo Show, Echo Plus (with built in smart home hub), the all-new Fire TV supporting 4k and with Alexa voice control, Echo Connect and Echo Buttons.

-Amazon has announced it will start its Black Friday deals on a few select Amazon technology items from Wednesday 15th November.
+Amazon has started its Black Friday deals on a few select Amazon technology items from Wednesday 15th November.

-From midnight on Friday 17th a number of other Amazon items will be discounted.
+From Friday 17th a number of other Amazon items will be discounted.

 Fire 7 Kids will be reduced to £69.99 from £99.99